Which insurance policy?

 Be it life assurance, serious illness cover, income protection, medical protection or cover for old age in the form of long term care insurance - we all need to consider our protection needs.

-Guidance: In this section we have given some ideas as to the sorts of policy that different people should consider depending upon their circumstances.
+Guidance: This section we have given some ideas as to the sorts of policy that different people should consider depending upon their circumstances.

 In addition, for each type of policy we have given examples of whom it may be suitable for.